- Role

 That sign-off gate looks like a small interaction.
 It was the whole argument.
 It turns the LLM from an oracle you either believe or ignore into an evidence file a partner walks through, each verdict grounded in its cited source — which is the difference between a tool that sits in a drawer and one that compresses three weeks into four days.
 The analyst’s overrides feed back to the model, so the trust runs both ways.

-The answer held because the friction is the product.
-A verdict a partner clicks through is a verdict they'll defend in the investment committee; a one-tap score is one they'll quietly re-check by hand, which is how you end up back at three weeks.
+The friction is the product.
+A verdict a partner clicks through is a verdict they’ll defend in the investment committee; a one-tap score is one they’ll quietly re-check by hand, which is how you end up back at three weeks.
 I priced the extra clicks in on purpose.
-The thing that actually compressed the cycle wasn't a faster model — it was a partner who, for the first time, didn't feel the need to verify it twice.
+The thing that actually compressed the cycle wasn’t a faster model — it was a partner who, for the first time, didn’t feel the need to verify it twice.

 What changed, and for whom